Police2Peace is an innovative community and law enforcement initiative which is quickly evolving nationally.

 Feasibility Study: Redlands, CA Police Department

 Beginning in December 2017, Police2Peace engaged with the Redlands, CA police department to roll out vehicles with the designation, PEACE OFFICER on each car.
 In conjunction with the New York University and UCLA public policy institute called BetaGov, the Department is studying the impact of the change on perceptions in the community.
-Results will be released near the end of 1 Qtr 2018.
+Results were released in May May 2018.
+Click below to view the final report:

 Pilot: Richland County, SC Sheriff's Department